 A main factor contributing to this speculation, especially in field studies, is that few analytical techniques can determine the contribution of BC to ambient INP concentrations.
-Currently, the only technique to do so directly and in real-time uses a Single Particle Soot Photometer (SP2) as a pre-filter to an online ice nucleation counter, the Continuous Flow Diffusion Chamber [CFDC,
+Currently, the only technique to do so directly and in real time uses a Single Particle Soot Photometer (SP2) as a pre-filter to an online ice nucleation counter, the Continuous Flow Diffusion Chamber (CFDC; Levin et al., 2014).
+In the SP2 pre-filter, rBC is vaporized by a high-intensity 1064 nm laser; aerosol that do not absorb at 1064 nm, which encompasses most ambient non-rBC aerosol, pass through the cavity unaltered.
+Thus, by toggling the laser on and off while sampling the SP2 exhaust with an online ice nucleation counter, the direct contribution of rBC to INP concentrations can be determined.

-- 20 (Levin et al., 2014)].
-In the SP2 pre-filter, refractory black carbon (rBC) is vaporized by a high-intensity 1064-nm laser; aerosol that do not absorb at 1064 nm, which encompasses most ambient non-rBC aerosol, pass through the cavity unaltered.
-Thus, by toggling the laser on and off while sampling the SP2-exhaust with an online ice nucleation counter, the direct contribution of rBC to INP concentrations can be determined. - The initial study of this technique (Levin et al. 2014) exposed two processes that could confound SP2-CFDC results.
-First, 25 rBC incandescence and subsequent vaporization formed new, sub-100 nm particles.
-These new particles were postulated to form in the SP2 exhaust via homogeneous nucleation of rBC vapors; however, it was unclear if the original rBC particle was fragmented, partially ablated by the laser, or if full vaporization occurred.
+The initial study of this technique (Levin et al., 2014) exposed two processes that could confound SP2-CFDC results.
+First, rBC incandescence and subsequent vaporization formed new, sub-100 nm particles.
+These new particles were postulated to form in the SP2 exhaust via homogeneous nucleation of rBC vapors; however, it was unclear whether the original rBC particle was fragmented or partially ablated by the laser, or whether full vaporization occurred.
 Fragments and partially ablated particles could confound SP2-CFDC results since both could still be active as INPs.
-In the second confounding factor, incandescing rBC destroyed ice-nucleation-active sites on kaolinite when rBC was physically attached to, or internally mixed with, kaolinite.
-This confounds SP2-CFDC results by - 30 overestimating the contribution of rBC to INP concentrations.
-How important this factor is for other mixtures of rBC and INP proxies, as well as its relative importance for both internal and external mixing scenarios remains unknown.
+In the second confounding factor, incandescing rBC destroyed icenucleation-active sites on kaolinite when rBC was physically attached to, or internally mixed with, kaolinite.
+This confounds SP2-CFDC results by overestimating the contribution of rBC to INP concentrations.
+How important this factor is for other mixtures of rBC and INP proxies, as well as its relative importance for both internal and external mixing scenarios, remains unknown.

-The purpose of this work was two-fold.
-Our primary interest was determining if mixtures of rBC and proxies of biological particles, illite-rich dust, or brown carbon (BrC) are affected by the SP2 laser.
-To do so, we measured the size distribution and ice nucleation activity of SP2 exhaust from sampling Snomax®, NX-illite, and Suwanee River Fulvic Acid (SRFA) particles, respectively.
-These proxies were then internally and externally mixed with rBC and the mixture's ice nucleation efficiencies were 35 determined.
-To correctly interpret the mixing-state experiments, we had a secondary interest to define under what SP2 conditions are rBC particles fully vaporized.
+The purpose of this work was two fold.
+Our primary interest was determining whether mixtures of rBC and proxies of biological particles, illite-rich dust, or brown carbon (BrC) are affected by the SP2 laser.
+To do so, we measured the size distribution and ice nucleation activity of SP2 exhaust when sampling Snomax[®], NX-illite, and Suwanee River Fulvic Acid (SRFA) particles, respectively.
+These proxies were then internally and externally mixed with rBC and the mixture's ice nucleation efficiencies were determined.
+To correctly interpret the mixing-state experiments, we had a secondary interest to define the SP2 conditions under which rBC particles are fully vaporized.